 33. Focus on the product

 Spend a lot on your product.
-Build, test, iterate, reiterate, pivot.
+Build, test, iterate, reiterate, pivot and get to MVP and beyond.
 You know the rest.
 This is where most of your capital should be deployed.
 Both on product cost and salary costs- good developers do not come cheap (for an institutionally-backed startup you should be looking at spending £40k+/year for decent product talent).

 34. Outsource the tasks you can